 DAY 7: SANTA CRUZ / DARWIN STATION OR TORTUGA BAY

-Our exploration of Santa Cruz begins with a visit to an organic coffee farm, where we'll meet the owners, learn about the growing process, and have a chance to sample some of the finished product.
+Our exploration of Santa Cruz begins with a visit to an organic coffee farm, where we'll meet the owners, learn about the growing process, and have a chance to sample some of the fine finished product.
 Next we visit a tortoise reserve at El Manzanillo, whose lush environs harbor numerous wild giant tortoises that roam freely year-round.
 This afternoon we return to the coast and the town of Puerto Ayora, where you may choose between two activities: a visit to the world-famous Charles Darwin Research Station with free time in town, or a walk to a pristine beach at Tortuga Bay for swimming, snorkeling and relaxing.

 DAY 8: BARTOLOME / SOMBRERO CHINO

 Descending back to the beach, snorkel with schools of tropical fish and Galapagos penguins or choose a panga ride.
 After lunch, we visit Las Bachas, with its long stretch of soft white sand beach and interior lagoons where we may find flamingos.
-Then it’s off to Sombrero Chino—'Chinese Hat'—an island that’s shaped like its namesake.
+Then it’s off to Sombrero Chino – 'Chinese Hat' – an island that’s shaped like its namesake.
 Sea lions greet us on landing, and we follow a trail into a primeval landscape of volcanic rubble including lava tubes, observing marine iguanas and pairs of oystercatchers en route.
 There’s a chance to snorkel at a site often frequented by Galapagos penguins.
-Tonight we’ll anchor in a calm, protected area nearby.
+Tonight we’ll anchor in a calm protected area nearby.

 DAY 9: SOUTH PLAZA / NORTH SEYMOUR

 South Plaza Island is a small geological uplift with tall cliffs offering spectacular views.
-After a dry landing, the trail leads us through cactus and succulents including prickly pear, opuntia and sesuvium, where we often find the Galapagos land iguana feeding on the plants.
+After a dry landing, the trail leads us through cactus and succulents including prickly pear, opuntia and sesuvium, where we often find Galapagos land iguanas feeding.
 Continuing onward, we typically encounter a colony of bachelor sea lions, with the dominant bulls in various stages of recovery from battles lost over prime beach territory.
 We also find swallow-tailed gulls, shearwaters and red-billed tropicbirds that build their nests along the cliffs.
 After lunch, we land at North Seymour, a small geological uplift where we'll follow a trail that leads us to swallow-tailed gulls, blue-footed boobies and the endemic land iguanas.
-We'll also visit the largest colony of magnificent frigatebirds found in Galapagos.
+We'll also visit the largest colony of magnificent frigatebirds found in the Galapagos.
 As we stroll along the beach, we find marine iguanas and sea lions bodysurfing the northerly swells.
 Back aboard the Letty, we gather for the captain’s farewell dinner this evening.